Kovah/blog.kovah.de/content/en/2019/useful-docker-shell-aliases/index.md

 - Bash
 ---

 I work with Docker all the time.
-Ditching my MAMP stack for Docker was one of the most convenient nad useful decisions I've ever made.
+Ditching my MAMP stack for Docker was one of the most convenient and useful decisions I've ever made.
 If you are interested in Docker you should take a look at my current [Docker Stack]({{< relref path="/2019/drop-in-docker-stack-for-php" lang="en" >}}) which describes how I use Docker for PHP projects.